How Much To Charge For SEO Services – Why You Must Charge More

 And what about links?
 There are many ways to go about building links, but I like methods that I have more control over.
 Blogger outreach is one of my preferred methods of not just link building but website promotion in general.

 There are basically two approaches to blogger outreach.
 You find blogs that accept guest posts and write a guest post for them.
 You would either have to write the content yourself of hire it out.

 The other approach is to hire a company to do the blogger outreach for you.

-For non-local websites a monthly link budget of $1000 to $5000 depending on how competitive the industry is will be the range you’ll want to be in.
+For non-local websites a monthly link budget from $1,000 up to $10,000 depending on how competitive the industry is will be the range you’ll want to be in.